cici-xingyu-zheng/Dream2024/README.md

 - First, find a relatively low Mordred dimension that is more or less on par with Deepnose;
 - Second, combine Morgan fingerprint with leffingwell: which are both sparse data.

+### 06/15/24

+1. we will copy the directory to GPU and run a MLP there; to do a quick comparision
+2. we subsampled the potential augmentation based on whether samples share mono molecules with the original training set

 ---